Dutch East India Company: Company name, logo, and flag

 In Dutch, the name of the company was the Vereenigde Nederlandsche Geoctroyeerde Oostindische Compagnie, abbreviated as the VOC, literally the 'United Dutch Chartered East India Company' (the United East India Company).
 The company's monogram logo consisted of a large capital 'V' with an O on the left and a C on the right half and was possibly the first globally recognised corporate logo.
 It appeared on corporate items, such as flags, cannons, and coins.

-The first letter of the hometown of the chamber conducting the operation was placed on top.
-The monogram's versatility, flexibility, clarity, simplicity, symmetry, timelessness, and symbolism are considered notable characteristics of the VOC's professionally designed logo.
-Those elements ensured its success at a time when the concept of the corporate identity was virtually unknown.
-An Australian vintner has used the VOC logo since the late 20th century, having re-registered the company's name for the purpose.

 Around the world, and especially in English-speaking countries, the VOC is widely known as the 'Dutch East India Company'.
 The name 'Dutch East India Company' is used to make a distinction from the [British] East India Company (EIC) and other East Indian companies, such as the Danish East India Company, French East India Company, Portuguese East India Company, and the Swedish East India Company.
 The company's alternative names that have been used include the 'Dutch East Indies Company', 'United East India Company', 'Jan Company', or 'Jan Compagnie'.